-The FCC Rate Methodology is widely recognized as a reasonable regulatory tool for this Commission to follow.
+The Commission found in the January 2018 Orders, and confirms based on the record of this proceeding, that the FCC Rate Methodology is widely recognized as a reasonable regulatory tool for this Commission to follow.
 It is used by the FCC to set maximum pole attachment rates of IOUs and ILECs in thirty states, and applies in North Carolina to poles that are often identical to and interspersed with poles owned by Blue Ridge in its service territory.
 It, or a closely related methodology, is used by state agencies to set pole attachment rates in 15 other states in their own, independent regulation of pole attachments.
 It is strongly recommended by NARUC and NASUCA as the appropriate rate methodology for regulating EMC pole rates, and even Blue Ridge's own national trade association has termed it "unimpeachable."
 The FCC Rate Methodology has been upheld in the federal courts, including the United States Supreme Court, as compensatory.
 And, importantly, it was found by the North Carolina Business Court, in a decision unanimously affirmed in the Court of Appeals, to present a reasonable rate methodology that benefits the pole owner.

 The TVA Rate Methodology, on the other hand, was adopted for a specific and limited purpose, to keep electric rates low, and was the result of a process that involved only those that would benefit from high pole attachment rates.
 The evidence before the Commission is that neither the parties that will have to pay the TVA pole attachment rates nor members of the public who may be affected were consulted.
-The Commission, therefore, will give minimal weight to the fact that the TVA rejected the FCC Rate Methodology and adopted a different one.
+The Commission, therefore, will not give weight to the fact that TVA rejected the FCC Rate Methodology and adopted a different one.
 The extent to which the TVA approach has any merit must stand or fall entirely on its economic underpinnings and public interest considerations.